PrestaShop/docs/src/content/1.7/development/naming-conventions/_index.md

 weight: 12
 ---

-# Conventions
+# Naming Conventions

-As with [Coding standards][coding-standards] naming consistency is very important in PrestaShop, thus there are conventions that every PrestaShop contributor should follow.
+As with [Coding standards][coding-standards], naming consistency is very important in PrestaShop, thus there are conventions that every PrestaShop contributor should follow.

-## Naming conventions

 {{% notice note %}}
-At the moment naming conventions strictly applies for Back Office migration only.
+At the moment naming conventions are enforced for new code only.
 {{% /notice %}}

-### Controllers & actions
+## Controllers & actions

 PrestaShop controllers follow these naming conventions:

+- Controller names start with an upper case letter and end in _"Controller"_ (e.g. `SomethingController`).
-- Prefix controller with resource name in singular form (e.g. `CustomerController`, `ProductController`);
+- Prefix controller names with the name of the related resource in singular form (e.g. `CustomerController`, `ProductController`).

-- Prefix index action with `index`.
-For `Object` controllers (e.g. `CustomerController`) it's normally page with list of objects (e.g. Customers, Products) and for `Configuration` controllers (e.g. `PerformanceController`) it's page with configuration form (e.g. Caching configuration, CCC configuration).
+Actions follow these conventions:

+- Action names names start with a lower case letter and end in _"Action"_ (e.g. `deleteAction`).
-- Action name should be clear and concise (e.g. `editAction()`, `savePrivateNoteAction()` are good examples, but `formAction()` or `processAction()` is not and thus should be avoided).
+- Action names should be clear and concise: `editAction()`, `savePrivateNoteAction()` are good examples, but `formAction()` or `processAction()` are not clear enough.

-We have some standard action names:
-- `indexAction` : display the listing
+- The main controller action should be named `indexAction`.
+- Some actions names are standardized:
+    - `indexAction`: displays the listing (in Object-type controllers like `CustomerController`) or a form in configuration controllers.
-- `createAction` : show Customer creation form page and handle its submit
+    - `createAction`: shows the object's creation form page and handles the form submit
-- `editAction` : show Customer edit form page and handle its submit
+    - `editAction`: shows the object's edit form page and handles its submit
-- `deleteAction` : delete an item
+    - `deleteAction`: deletes an item

 For a complete example see code below.